nileio/node-red-contrib-ccxt-v2/README.md

 ![ccxt_bittrex_ohclv](https://user-images.githubusercontent.com/1216181/53039005-62d28c00-347e-11e9-936d-210b6c9f50a7.png)

 In the **Example folder** of the node you have the flow of these two cases.
 Of course for the private one you must register in the Exchange and create the secrets.

+**To Do**

+- API payload is not required for some custom APIs. detect and remove error message on the node.
+- Add a help hover button or an area where the documentation of the API is displayed when selecting a custom API.
+- Add a persistent link to API doc when selecting an exchange.
+Info hover button to retrieve exchange info or a description of the selected item somewhere.
+- Auto populate API payload for selected custom API.
+- Review custom API syntax for implicit calls.